BenCaunt/CTRL-ALT-FTC/homeostasis-by-thermal-equilibrium/systems-in-homeostasis.md

 #### Feedforward Only

-Sometimes we might not have a sensor available to us and as a result feedforward is our only option!&#x20;
+Sometimes we might not have a sensor available to us and as a result feedforward is our only option!

 ```java
 double Kv = 0.1;